BramVanRensbergen/categorization-under-cognitive-load/README.md

   - Mirroring or rotating the pattern cannot create a duplicate
 * See these papers, or the three classes in pattern.validity, for more information.

 ###Test Phase
 Overview:
 * Participants categorize the entire stimulus-set, without feedback, and without any dot patterns
 * Entire stimulusset is used:
-  - this includes stimuli not seen during training phase by this participant
+  - This includes stimuli not seen during training phase by this participant
 * Program continues for a set number of blocks, each containing all stimuli once
-  - default: 5 blocks
+  - Default: 5 blocks

 Flow:
 * Participants see an image, and indicate which group it belongs to
 * The above continues until all stimuli have been displayed once
-* A new block begins, in a newly randomized order
+* A new block begins, with all images in a newly randomized order
 * The above continues until all blocks are completed (default 5)

 ###Counterbalance and randomisation
 * Group labels are counterbalanced between participants
-  - counterbalanced based on subject number
+  - Counterbalanced based on subject number
-  - for half of participants, data/options.txt/group1name refers to group1, and group2name to group2, for the other half, this is reversed
+  - For half of participants, data/options.txt/group1name refers to group1, and group2name to group2, for the other half, this is reversed
-* Participants categorize using two buttons; which button is on the left, and which is on the right, is also counterbalanced between participants
+* Participants categorize using two buttons, one for each group
-  - counterbalanced based on subject number
+  - Which button is on the left, and which is on the right, is also counterbalanced between participants, based on subject number
-  - independent of the grouplabel balancing
+  - This done independentlu of the grouplabel balancing
 * Half of the participants receive difficult dot patterns, the other half receive easy dot patterns
-  - this is also counterbalanced, based on subject number
+  - This is also counterbalanced, based on subject number
-* Which subset of stimuli is displayed during the training phase is randomized
+* Which subset of stimuli is displayed during the training phase is randomized per participant
-  - in other words, not everyone sees the same stimuli
+  - In other words, not everyone sees the same stimuli
 * Trial order
   - During training phase, blocks contain 2 subsets of 6 trials (by default)
   - During test phase, blocks contain 2 sets of 18 stimuli
-  - The order of presentation within these blocks is fully randomized
+  - The order of presentation within each block is fully randomized